 Each of these companies will be releasing procurement packages with the goal of securing subcontractors who will perform the work.

-Capital Power Corporation has placed three public bid opportunities onto MERX for the construction of the Whitla Wind Farm.
-The three Requests for Proposals (RFPs) are listed on the Capital Power website.
+Capital Power Corporation has placed three public bid opportunities onto MERX (www.merx.com) for the construction of the Whitla Wind Farm.
+The three Requests for Proposals (RFPs) are listed on their website at www.capitalpower.com.
 They are:

 1.LIDAR: Light Imaging Detection and Ranging is the surveying method that will be used at the site.